isaacLara1214/IOS101Prework/README.md

 IOS app that keeps track of player life in Magic the Gathering commander games (trading card game)
 - able to share sessions so life totals update across all devices in the session
 - allows players to play together even if not in the same room
-- able to personalise each player to easily distinguish players at a glance
+- able to personalize each player to distinguish players at a glance easily

 ###Top favorite apps/features: